Actual exchange rates (AER)

 Alternative performance measures (APMs)

 APMs are non-GAAP measures used by the Prudential Group within its annual reports to supplement disclosures prepared in accordance with widely accepted guideline and principles established by accounting standard setters, such as International Financial Reporting Standards.
 These measures provide useful information to enhance the understanding of the Group’s financial performance.
+A reconciliation of these APMs to IFRS metrics is provided in the additional unaudited financial information section of the annual report.

 American Depositary Receipts (ADRs)

-Annual premium equivalent (APE)
+Annual premium equivalent (APE) sales

 Assets under management

-Assets under management represent all assets managed by or on behalf of the Group, including those assets managed by third parties.
+Assets under management represent all assets managed or administered by or on behalf of the Group, including those assets managed by third parties.
 Assets under management include managed assets that are included within the Group’s statement of financial position and those assets belonging to external clients outside the Prudential Group, which are therefore not included in the Group’s statement of financial position.
 These are also referred to as ‘funds under management’.

 Bancassurance